Masterarbeiten

 Masterarbeiten unter der Betreuung von Prof. Reisinger

 Das Exposé ist in deutscher Sprache zu erstellen (max.
-5 Seiten, 1,5 zeilig) und direkt an Herrn Reisinger zu übersenden.
+5 Seiten, 1,5 zeilig) und direkt an Herr Prof. Reisinger zu übersenden.
 Das Exposé sollte Motivation, Forschungsfrage, Hypothesen, ein grobes Konzept für die empirische Analyse und ausgewähle Referenzen beinhalten (die Referenzen zählen nicht zum Seitenlimit).